-7. Moderation
+8. Moderation

-- 7.1.
-The Module Leader will be permitted to award to a student a final mark that differs from the original module mark (the weighted mean grade of the assessment elements) in the following situations: - 7.1.1. where it is evidenced that an individual student has not made a meaningful contribution to a group assignment; and/or - 7.1.2. where it is evidenced that the work is not that of the student. - 7.2.
-In such instances traceability of final mark must be maintained and communicated to the Assessment Board at the time marks are reported. - 7.3.
-Assessment Board may moderate marks to assure academic standards in line with sector benchmarking, and to ensure consistency, fairness and equity between students, modules, cohorts and years.
+- 8.1.
+The Assessment Board may consider a proposal to award a student a final mark that differs from the original mark derived from an assessment marking process in the following situations: - 8.1.1. where it is evidenced that an individual student has not made an appropriate contribution to a team assignment, and the Student Teamworking Guidance has been followed; and/or - 8.1.2. where it is evidenced that the work is not that of the student under the Academic Misconduct Policy. - 8.2.
+In such instances traceability of final mark must be maintained and communicated to the Assessment Board at the time marks are reported. - 8.3.
+Assessment Board may consider a proposal to moderate marks to assure academic standards in line with sector benchmarking, and to ensure consistency, fairness and equity between students, modules, cohorts and years.
 Such moderation will be visible and with the agreement of the Assessment Board, including External Examiners.

-8. External Examiners
+9. External Examiners